A topic from the subject of Isolation in Chemistry.

 Introduction:

 Natural products are organic compounds produced by living organisms.
-They have diverse structures and bioactivities, making them important sources for drug discovery and development.
+They possess diverse structures and bioactivities, making them valuable sources for drug discovery and development.
+Their chemical diversity arises from the biosynthetic pathways of the producing organisms.
+Extraction Methods:

-Extraction of natural products involves selective removal from their biological sources.
+Extraction of natural products involves the selective removal of target compounds from their biological sources.
 Common methods include:

 Isolation Techniques: